tadanoyu/evergreen-blog/src/content/notes/dont_use_file_open_when_distributing_your_app.md

 ---
-title: "Don't use File::open when distributing your app"
+title: "[Rust] Don't use File::open when distributing your app"
 description: ''
 pubDate: 'Apr 06 2024 16:05'
 ---